California's Bullet Train Hurtles Towards a Multibillion-Dollar Overrun

 Unless you count stuff like sabatoging peace talks in the Vietnam war [nytimes.com].
 Causing the death of thousands of Americans and more Vietnamese is a really heavy counter-weight to the good stuff he did.

+E.g. the Apollo program.
+Or Medicare/Medicaid.
+Or the Manhattan Project.
+The government does things wrong, but it also does things well.
+This mantra about the government fouling up everything it touches is patently false.

-Envy is one of the seven deadly sins (Score:1)
+Envy is one of the seven deadly sins (Score:2)

 Envy is one of the seven deadly sins, and California envied Euro/Asian rail.
 We tore up rail in a scandalous conversion to automobiles; but that's water under the bridge (no pun intended).
 Now that we've got air/auto for most of our transit, it just doesn't make sense.
 The Eastern corridor is an exception; but even that won't achieve the highest possible speeds cheaply because it routes through such populated areas with curvy rights-of-way that were established over 100 years ago.